 In future years, bona fide residents of Guam and the Commonwealth of the Northern Mariana Islands (CNMI) may also qualify for the exclusion.
-They will not qualify, however, unless implementation agreements are in effect with the United entered into an implementation agreement.
+They will not qualify, however, unless implementation agreements are in effect with the United States.
+At the time this form went to print, the CNMI had not entered into an implementation agreement.
 Also, the effective date of the agreement between the United States and Guam had not been determined.